 Rates include a delicious expanded continental breakfast served in the Menke House dining room each morning.
 Please consider sharing your room with another participant; it not only will save you money but will allow our very limited campus lodging to serve more festival attendees—thank you!

 Please contact the Festival Institute office regarding available accommodations and rates. firstname.lastname@example.org or phone 979-249-3129.
-A 20% fee will be deducted from all refunds requested on or before April 26.
-No refunds can be given after April 26.

 Prices include taxes.
 A variety of alternate lodging and dining accommodations are also available in convenient proximity to campus.
 Area lodgings are in high demand.
 Contact an inn or motel as soon as possible!
 Info on nearby lodging is available at www.roundtop.org